SilensAngelusNex/silensangelusnex.github.com/_posts/2017-09-05-daleville.md

 ![alt text](https://raw.githubusercontent.com/SilensAngelusNex/silensangelusnex.github.com/master/_images/daleville/20170826_075655_Burst11.jpg "View from The Pinnacle")

 Not the best morning today.
 I woke up with a sore throat, then, four or five miles in to the hike, a bee stung me on the ear, so I was all swelled up for a couple days.
 I'm fine now, no suspicious swelling or bites or anything, but I really hope these don't become a regular thing.
 The hiking today was pretty fast, motivated by the wayside two-thirds of the way through the day.
 We posted up in the restaurant there for a while, then resupplied at their little store before leaving.
 I got a big slice of Virginia Ham to pack out.
 Some of the section hikers at the shelter that night really got me worried about trichinosis while I was boiling ham pieces in my ramen (Backseat cooking, amiright?), so I cooked the rest over the fire on a stick.
-It turned into a bit of a group project; everyone was a bit mesmerised once the fat started dripping into the fire.
+It turned into a bit of a group project; everyone was a bit mesmerized once the fat started dripping into the fire.

 ![alt text](https://raw.githubusercontent.com/SilensAngelusNex/silensangelusnex.github.com/master/_images/daleville/20170826_075744.jpg "Another view from The Pinnacle")